 It seems that every year we wish we had more garden space.
 There are a lot of areas in our meadow that get almost all-day sun and would make perfect gardens, except the soil is too wet, too full of clay, and too full of rocks.
 We have been working on digging rocks and amending the soil for years and years, but at best it’s a slow process.
 We need more planting space now.

-My husband makes huge amounts of leaf mold every year, and we find ourselves in the odd situation of having more rich leaf mold than usable rock-free soil.
+We make huge amounts of leaf mold every year, and we find ourselves in the odd situation of having more rich leaf mold than usable rock-free soil.
 Since we age our leaf mold until it is very fine and looks like dark rich soil, it was a natural progression of thoughts to wonder if we could plant crops in the 100% leaf mold.
 I thought some of the gardening experts might know, but after numerous telephone calls and Internet searches, I couldn’t find anything supportive.
 Perhaps our problem was that the people giving the advice couldn’t conceive of anyone having more leaf mold than soil… but I could not find anyone who would support our idea of using 100% leaf mold as a primary planting material.

 We decided that we would try it anyway.
 We chose a nice sunny area in one side of the meadow and marked out two planting spaces, each roughly six feet wide and sixteen feet long.
 Next we cut out the squares of turf, which we removed and later used as a base for grassing over another area.
 We removed the large rocks that were under the turf and worked up the wet clay “soil” as best we could.
 Then we laid down about an eight-inch thick layer of leaf mold over the entire planting area.
 We worked some composted manure into the leaf mold in the same proportions we would use if we had been working with soil, watered the area thoroughly, and left it alone for about a week.